Julius Randle NBA Playoffs Player Props: Knicks vs. Heat

 - Randle's Knicks average 101 possessions per game, which ranks 23rd among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

+- Defensively, the Heat are second in the league, allowing 109.8 points per game.

-- On the boards, the Heat have allowed 41.9 rebounds per game, which puts them sixth in the league.
+- On the glass, the Heat have conceded 41.9 rebounds per game, which puts them sixth in the league.

 Julius Randle vs. the Heat